Hiring your first employee as a tradesperson in the UK

 Employment contract basics

 Every employee is entitled to a written statement of employment particulars from day one.
 You can find free templates on the Acas website at acas.org.uk.
-At minimum it must cover: job title, start date, pay rate and pay period, hours of work, holiday entitlement, notice periods, and any probationary period.
+At a minimum, it must cover: job title, start date, pay rate and pay period, hours of work, holiday entitlement, notice periods, and any probationary period.
 A 3-month probationary period is standard for trade employees.
-During this period you can dismiss without a full disciplinary process, but you must still act reasonably and fairly.
+During this period, you can dismiss without a full disciplinary process, but you must still act reasonably and fairly.

 Managing payroll as a small trade business